-Seaboard has a 50% noncontrolling equity interest in a flour production business in Brazil.
-Since September 2013, Seaboard has contributed a total of \$50 million in investments and advances, and provided a \$13 million long-term loan to this business.
+The CT&M segment also has a 50% noncontrolling interest in a flour production business in Brazil.
+Since September 2013, Seaboard has contributed a total of \$63 million in investments and advances, and provided a \$13 million long-term loan to this business.
 Half of the interest on this long-term note receivable from affiliate is payable currently in cash and the other half accrues as pay-in-kind interest.
 This note receivable matures in September 2020 but can be repaid with Seaboard having the option to convert the note receivable to equity and the other equity holders having the option to match such conversion with a purchase of new shares to avoid dilution.
-At the time of Seaboard's initial investment in this business, plans included potential future equal additional investments by the owners to improve existing operations and expand operations to improve long-term operating results.
-During the three months ended April 2, 2016, Seaboard's advances totaled \$1 million and Seaboard recorded losses from affiliate of \$1 million related to the advances.
-Based on discussions with the business' other 50% shareholder and the executive management of the business, the extent of the losses and revised financial forecast of the business economy, the halting of the construction plans for a new plant and the amount of existing third-party debt, Seaboard previously reserved a total of \$22 million related to its advances and long-term note receivable.
-Third-party debt was \$19 million and \$16 million as of April 2, 2016 and December 31, 2015, respectively.
-In total, Seaboard's investment in the business, advances and long-term note receivable are zero as of April 2, 2016.
-Seaboard has begun the legal process, as allowed per the Shareholders Agreement, to convert its debt to equity and, if successful, Seaboard would obtain control of the business and the entity would become consolidated.
+During the three and six months ended July 2, 2016, Seaboard's advances totaled \$13 million and \$14 million, respectively.
+Related to these advances, Seaboard recorded losses from affiliate of \$11 million and \$12 million, respectively, and currency translation adjustment losses included in other comprehensive income (loss) of \$2 million and \$2 million, respectively, as this entity's functional currency is the Brazilian real.
+Based on discussions with the business's other 50% shareholder and the executive management of the business, the extent of the losses and revised financial forecast of the business economy, the halting of the construction plans for a new plant and the amount of existing third-party debt, Seaboard previously reserved a total of \$22 million related to its advances and long-term note receivable.
+Third-party debt was \$19 million and \$16 million as of July 2, 2016 and December 31, 2015, respectively.
+In total, Seaboard's investment in the business, advances and long-term note receivable are zero as of July 2, 2016.
+Seaboard is in discussions with the other shareholder to revise the Shareholders Agreement, and, if finalized, Seaboard would obtain control of the business and the entity would become consolidated.
 However, there is no certainty that Seaboard will successfully be able to obtain control.
-Seaboard also has a gross receivable due from affiliate related to this business resulting from sales of grain and supplies of \$23 million and \$17 million as of April 2, 2016 and December 31, 2015, respectively, which Seaboard recorded a reserve of \$9 million during 2015 based on an analysis of collectability and working capital.
+Seaboard also had a gross trade receivable due from affiliate related to this business resulting from sales of grain and supplies of \$21 million and \$17 million as of July 2, 2016 and December 31, 2015, respectively, which Seaboard recorded a reserve of \$9 million during 2015 based on an analysis of collectability and working capital.

-During the first quarter of 2016, Seaboard's CT&M segment provided a \$12 million loan to a Peruvian affiliate.
+During the first quarter of 2016, the CT&M segment provided a \$12 million loan to a Peruvian affiliate.
 Interest is payable monthly, and the principal is due on August 31, 2017, with no prepayment penalty.
+The balance of this long-term note receivable was \$6 million as of July 2, 2016.

-Also during the first quarter of 2016, Seaboard invested \$7 million of cash and converted its \$8 million note receivable to equity for a 36% noncontrolling interest in a holding company that owns a controlling interest in two Haitian start-up projects consisting of a marine terminal operation and a free trade zone development, which includes a planned power plant.
+During the first quarter of 2016, Seaboard invested \$7 million of cash and converted its \$8 million note receivable to equity for a 36% noncontrolling interest in a holding company that owns a controlling interest in two Haitian start-up projects consisting of a marine terminal operation and a free trade zone development, which includes a planned power plant.
 The investment is accounted for in the Marine segment using the equity method and reported on a three-month lag.
-Seaboard's first proportionate share of income (loss) from affiliates will be recognized in the second quarter of 2016.
+Seaboard's first proportionate share of income (loss) from affiliates was recognized in the second quarter of 2016.